libarchive/libarchive/README.md

   pass from beginning to end.
 For example, this allows libarchive to process archives too large to store on disk by processing them on-the-fly as they are read from or written to a network or tape drive.
-Conversely, libarchive does not support in-place modification or random access.
+This also makes libarchive useful for tools that need to produce archives on-the-fly (such as webservers that provide archived contents of a users account).

+* In-place modification and random access to the contents of an archive are not directly supported.
+For some formats, this is not an issue: For example, tar.gz archives are not designed for random access.
+In some other cases, libarchive can re-open an archive and scan it from the beginning quickly enough to provide the needed abilities even without true random access.
+Of course, some applications do require true random access; those applications should consider alternatives to libarchive.

 * The library is designed to be extended with new compression and archive formats.
 The only requirement is that the format be